deter-project/docs/site/docs/containers/containers-guide.md

 ### Step 4: Releasing Resources

-As with a physical DETER experiment, release resources by swapping the experiment out using the web interface or the ```swapexp``` command (see the <a href="/core/core-guide/">Core Guide</a> for more information.
-If you are using the <a href="/containers/containers-guide/#StartCommands">startcommand workaround</a> to detect startup, clear the startup directory when you swap the experiment out.
+As with a physical DETER experiment, release resources by swapping the experiment out using the web interface or the ```swapexp``` command.

 ## Advanced Topics